View the original recipe via:

 Tip: fillet them yourself or ask your fishmonger to do it for you.
 You can also use red snapper or red perch instead of gurnard fish.

 If you bought a whole fish, you have to start filleting the fish.
 Start at the head and run your knife towards the tail and remove the fish bones using tweezers.
 To be honest, if you get the hang of it, it's very easy.

-Then for the salad itself, SLICE the fennel as thin as possible to get it extra crispy.
-You can use a mandoline, or even a vegetable peeler for this.
-Did you know that keeping them in water with ice cubes for later use, the thinly sliced fennel will stay fresh and becomes really crisp?
+Slice the fennel as thin as possible to get it extra crispy.
+You can use a mandoline or even a vegetable peeler for this.
+Did you know that by keeping them in water with ice cubes for later use, the thinly sliced fennel will stay fresh and becomes really crisp?